Tertiary education programme

 • Construction

-You can find out more about the courses available as part of the tertiary education programme and where they take place.
+You can find out more about what courses are available as part of the tertiary education programme and where they take place.

 Tertiary course fees

 You start your course in a further education college, usually an Education and Training Board (ETB).
-There is no tuition fee or student contribution to pay during your course in the ETB.
+There are no tuition fees or student contribution fees for the duration of the course delivered by the ETB.

 How to apply for a tertiary course?